d3b4g/leonids/_posts/2021-03-12-exchange0-day.md

 ![source-01](/img/enu16111111.PNG){: .align-right}

-- Scan resulted in around 20 unique IPv4 addresses.
+Scan resulted in around 20 unique IPv4 addresses.

 ![source-01](/img/screenshot167.PNG){: .align-left}

-- Half of the systems are coming from **AS7642** IP ranges
+Half of the systems are coming from **AS7642** IP ranges

-> This doesn't mean those systems belong to AS7642, IPs leased by other organizations
+> IPs leased by companies/organizations from AS7642

 ##### Vulnerability detected by domain